Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 officer or other person or agency may knowingly transmit to the Department of

-Corrections or the Department of State Police or to the Federal
+Corrections, Department of State Police, or to the Federal

 Bureau of Investigation any fingerprint or photograph relating to a minor who

 has been arrested or taken into custody before his or her 18th birthday,

 unless the court in proceedings under this Act authorizes the transmission or

 enters an order under Section 5-805 permitting or requiring the